AnnaRogers04/RPG-game/Development Journal.md

 ### Concept

 My original concept for this game was very different from the outcome.
 Originally i wanted to create a 2D labyrinth game where the fight system depended on on the dice roll.
 I wanted the dice roll to have a deviation towards a number of my choosing to take away the luck aspect in the game.
 I was going to base it on the game in the interactive netflix series called black mirror bandisnatch.
-However, i came to realise this concept was too broad for the time i had to complete it by i changed my idea to simplify it by getting rid of the labyrinth and having the enemies in the open as intractables.
+However, i came to realise this concept was too broad for the time i had to complete it by i changed my idea to simplify it by getting rid of the labyrinth and having the enemies in the open as intractable.

 ## The Process

-- I started by prototyping a class to randomly generate number.
+- I started by prototyping a class to randomly generate numbers.
+- I added the deviation to the random generator making a bell curve that leans towards a number I chose.
+- I used this generator to create a battle loop where the random generator is the attack damage.
+- implement tile based system, however collisions did not work.

 ### BellCurveGenerator.cs